 Room setup for passion project presentations.

 These passion projects are such an amazing and motivating activity to bring into the classroom.
-Even though I did this with my 5th grade students, it is easy to adapt to any grade level.
+Even though I did this with my 5th grade students, it is easy to adapt to any grade level (for example, 3rd grade or 4th grade).
 Passion projects involve so many of our learning standards at every grade level, and as their teacher it is inspiring to see just what our kids really can do when we step back and give them a chance to be more in control of their learning.

 At the end of the school year in May, my students had several PBL options for some activities.
 I worked hard to put all of the options together and create activities for them, however, many students actually just wanted to do another passion project!
 That was such a validation for me that they were a raving success!

 Passion projects are great to do at the end of the school year - but you might also like these other end of year ideas.